lpezet/etl-js-cli/examples/prcp_snow_chart.md

 ```

 If you are curious, here's a bit of explanation.
 The first part defines what kind of Executor to use to run ETL.
-Here we want to run it all on the VM, not on your machine itself (aka host).
+Here we want to run it all on the VM, not on the host.

 ```yml
 etl: